mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

    have clear tooltips.
 #.
 In the settings, hover over a random selection of buttons and text boxes to check tooltips are still there.
    Users rely on the tooltips a lot and really do notice each missing one.
+   *Note: The* ``Wavelength`` *section of the settings is missing its tooltips.
+We and the users are aware of this so an issue should not be made when it is discovered.*